mishide/Springboard/Capstone_1/readme.md

 Project
 ========================================================

 <small><b>Machine learning models are well suited for performing these types of classifications.
-This project produced a model with a tope sensitivity rate of 97%.
+This project produced a model with a top sensitivity rate of 97%.
 This model can provide a system used by radiologists to quickly flag results to perform a consistent validation process, saving time, cost, and improving patient outcomes. .</b>
 </small>